Turtle-art/BizConnect/README.md

-Here’s a **starter README** for your project with a proposed name:

----

 # **BizConnect – Serverless Business Directory Platform**

 BizConnect is a **serverless microservices application** that allows businesses to list their services, and customers to search, review, and interact with them.